kdlasbang/cmpe283/assignment4/README.md

  ## 4.What changed between the two runs (ept vs no-ept)?

-The count of exits in no-ept(shadow paging) one increase obviously than in ept(nested paging) one.
+The count of exits in no-ept(shadow paging) one obviously larger than in ept(nested paging) one.